VGTS: Visually Guided Text Spotting for Novel Categories in Historical Manuscripts: Experiments

-\textbf{Spotting Novel Combination Characters.} The proposed approach offers the flexibility to handle diverse and evolving application scenarios by allowing for the spotting of novel classes.
-In particular, we define a "word" as a combination of characters belonging to a novel class, when a single character sample is used as the support image during training.
-The extensive annotation required to count which characters can form a word makes quantitative experimental comparisons challenging.
-As a result, we provide qualitative experimental results that demonstrate the proposed approach's efficacy.
-Notably, our method achieves precise spotting performance for combination characters, as evidenced by the consistent results obtained on the TKH dataset, as depicted in \cref{fig:WORDS}.
-Specifically, \cref{fig:WORDS}(b) and \cref{fig:WORDS}(c) showcase the performance of the proposed method on combination characters, highlighting its ability to accurately spot novel classes.
-Nevertheless, our approach may miss instances of novel combination characters with line breaks, as semantic information is lacking, as illustrated in \cref{fig:WORDS}(d).
-It is important to note that users must manually add unseen characters to the support image gallery for novel character classes, as our approach is unable to automatically detect unknown categories in query images.
-In the future, we aim to explore techniques that dynamically integrate novel characters into the support image gallery, thereby reducing the manual workload.
+\textbf{Spotting Novel Combination Characters.} The proposed approach affords the flexibility to manage diverse and evolving application scenarios by enabling the spotting of novel classes.
+Specifically, we define a ``word" as a combination of characters belonging to a novel class when a single character sample serves as the support image during training.
+The extensive annotation required to determine which characters can constitute a word renders quantitative experimental comparisons challenging.
+Consequently, we present qualitative experimental results that illustrate the proposed approach's effectiveness.
+Impressively, our method delivers precise spotting performance for combination characters. \cref{fig:WORDS} showcase the performance of the proposed method on combination characters, emphasizing its capacity to accurately spot novel classes.
+It is essential to acknowledge that users must manually add unseen characters to the support image gallery for novel character classes, as our approach cannot automatically detect unknown categories in query images.

+\textbf{Spotting All Characters.} \cref{fig:DBHALL,fig:EGYALL} offer a glimpse of VGTS's visualization results on the DBH and EGY datasets and show its adeptness in identifying symbols from `Novel’ categories.
+Categories not part of the training are marked with blue boxes, while those that have been trained are highlighted with green boxes.
+VGTS possesses the capability to swiftly assist historians in cataloging character categories, this greatly benefits the decryption and study of historical manuscripts.